 If you’ve used other audio programs that you think we should include in this list, just drop us a line in the comments below.

 - Does Blue Yeti have its own software?

 Yes, nowadays if you purchase a Blue Yeti microphone, you receive a bundle of software solutions: Yeti Studio, as well as custom-made versions of PreSonus Studio One and iZotope.

 - What is the best Blue Yeti microphone?

 It depends on your needs (e.g. studio recording, streaming) and how much you’re willing to spend.
 Here’s a list of the best Blue Yeti microphones you can find at the moment.

 - How can I make my Blue Yeti microphone sound better?

-- Make sure to get rid of background noise generators such as fans, or coolers is one step to improving sound quality, for instance.
+Making sure you get rid of background noise generators such as fans, or coolers is one step to improving sound quality, for instance.